Download a PDF copy of the Fact sheet: Registration as a registered nurse and paramedic (dual registration) (124 KB,PDF)

 The professional standards and capabilities for RNs and paramedics are documented in the registration standards, codes and guidelines for each profession.
 This means RNs and paramedics with dual registration are required to have recent practice in, and connection to, both the nursing profession and the paramedic profession and must ensure they are safe, competent, confident and current, in each profession’s specific skills and knowledge, relevant to their context of practice.
 Where an RN also has an endorsement any additional requirements set by the NMBA related to that endorsement will also need to be met.

-If you are registered as both a RN and paramedic, you must meet the requirements of the NMBA’s registration standards and Paramedicine Board’s registration standards to be registered and practise both professions.
+If you are registered as an RN and paramedic, you must meet the requirements of the NMBA’ registration standardsand Paramedicine Board’s mandatory registration standards to be registered and practice both professions.
 This means you must complete, and be able to demonstrate, that you have met the recency of practice, continuing professional development requirements and have professional indemnity insurance relevant to your practice as an RN and paramedic.

-To work/be employed in a paramedic and/or RN position you must hold the relevant registration with the NMBA and/or the Paramedicine Board.
+To work/be employed in an RN and/or paramedic position you must hold the relevant registration with the NMBA and/or the Paramedicine Board.
 For further information refer to the NMBA Fact sheet: The use of health practitioner protected titles.

-To demonstrate recency of practice you need to have evidence that shows your recent practice is up-to-date within the context/scope, knowledge and skills in each profession.
+To demonstrate recency of practice you need to have evidence that shows you have maintained an adequate connection with, and recent practice in each profession that is up-to-date within the context/scope, knowledge and skills in each profession.
+Connection to the profession can be measured by a range of experience and activities that include:

 The continuing professional development (CPD) activities you undertake should be relevant to your context of practice, maintain your competence and build on your knowledge and expertise as both an RN and paramedic.
 To demonstrate compliance with the respective board’s Continuing professional development registration standard you will need to complete a minimum of 20 hours of CPD related to your RN practice and a minimum of 30 hours of CPD related to your paramedic practice.
 There may be some CPD hours that can count towards both contexts of practice, but the NMBA and the Paramedicine Board would also expect to see separate activities specific to nursing and specific to paramedicine.